kanhaiya-gupta/Advanced-Python-with-OOP-Projects/README.md

 ## Acknowledgments
 - Built as a learning resource for advanced Python and OOP concepts.
-- Thanks to the open-source community for libraries like Flask, Pygame, and OpenCV.
+- Thanks to the open-source community for libraries like Flask, Pygame, OpenCV, and Requests.